San Jose, Costa Rica

 When we asked people living in San Jose what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in San Jose is generally quite pleasant.
 The city is known for its vibrant culture, friendly locals, and stunning natural beauty.
 Expats and digital nomads can enjoy a variety of activities, from exploring the city's many parks and museums to taking part in the lively nightlife.
 The cost of living is relatively low, making it an attractive destination for those looking to stretch their budget.
 The city also offers a wide range of accommodation options, from luxury apartments to budget-friendly hostels.
-With its excellent infrastructure, reliable internet, and a growing number of coworking spaces, San Jose is an ideal destination for digital nomads," remarked one expat living in San Jose, Costa Rica.
+With its excellent infrastructure, reliable internet, and a growing number of coworking spaces, San Jose is an ideal destination for digital nomads," wrote one member in San Jose.

 What do expats in San Jose appreciate most about the local culture?